dojo/docs/dojox/mobile/PageIndicator.rst

 Introduction
 ============

 PageIndicator displays a series of gray and white dots to indicate which page is currently being viewed.
-It can typically be used with :ref:`dojox.mobile.SwapView <dojox/mobile/SwapView>`.
-It is also internally used in :ref:`dojox.mobile.Carousel <dojox/mobile/Carousel>`.
+It can typically be used with :ref:`dojox/mobile/SwapView <dojox/mobile/SwapView>`.
+It is also internally used in :ref:`dojox/mobile/Carousel <dojox/mobile/Carousel>`.

 .. image :: PageIndicator.png